camunda/camunda-docs-manual/site/src/documents/enterprise/chapters/10-downloads/00-downloads.html.md

 ---

-With our pre-packaged distribution we provide the Camunda BPM platform as part of an application server.
+**camunda BPM platform**: With our pre-packaged distribution we provide the camunda BPM platform as part of an application server.
 The WebSphere and WebLogic distributions contain the Camunda BPM resources only, without the application server.
 Find more information in our <a href="ref:/guides/installation-guide/">installation guide</a>.

+**camunda standalone webapp**: With the <a href="http://docs.camunda.org/latest/guides/installation-guide/standalone/">camunda standalone webapp</a> we provide cockpit and tasklist as a self contained webapplication including an <a href="ref:/guides/user-guide/#introduction-architecture-overview-embedded-process-engine">embedded process engine</a>.
+Deploy the war file on a vanilla application server.
+It must not be installed to an application server from a camunda distribution download.
+Find more information in our <a href="ref:/guides/installation-guide/standalone/">installation guide</a>.

 #### Download the camunda BPM enterprise edition